Ahmed-en998/global-conflict-sql-analysis/README.md

 - Conflict terrain and climate conditions appear associated with conflict duration and casualties.
 - Conventional weapons are associated with higher casualty rates.

 ---
-⭐ If you found this project interesting, feel free to explore the SQL queries inside the `/sql` folder.

----